×

 "Expats in San Juan La Laguna, appreciate the rich Mayan culture that is still very much alive in the local community.
 They love the vibrant, hand-woven textiles and traditional clothing that are a common sight in the village.
 The local art scene is also a big draw, with numerous art galleries showcasing the work of talented local artists.
 Expats also appreciate the strong sense of community in San Juan La Laguna.
 The locals are known for their friendliness and hospitality, making newcomers feel welcome.
 The slower pace of life is also a big plus for many expats, who enjoy the laid-back lifestyle and the chance to escape the hustle and bustle of city living.
 The natural beauty of the area is another major draw.
 Nestled on the shores of Lake Atitlan and surrounded by mountains and volcanoes, San Juan La Laguna offers stunning views and plenty of opportunities for outdoor activities.
 Finally, expats appreciate the affordability of life in San Juan La Laguna.
 From housing to food to local services, the cost of living is significantly lower than in many Western countries, making it an attractive place for expats on a budget," said one person in San Juan La Laguna.

-"The connection to the world of nature, the closeness and importance of family, the spirituality of every day life," said one expat who made the move to San Juan La Laguna.
+"The connection to the world of nature, the closeness and importance of family, the spirituality of every day life," remarked one foreigner who made the move to San Juan La Laguna.

 What do people find most challenging about the culture in San Juan La Laguna?